This post may contain affiliate links. Please read our disclosure policy.

 Substitutions

-- Vegan – Use vegan Greek Yogurt.
+- Vegan – Use vegan Greek Yogurt and non-dairy milk.

 How to Make High Protein Overnight Oats without Protein Powder